AbhishekA10/Predicting-House-Prices-with-Regression-using-TensorFlow/README.md

-This is a Artificial Neural Network (ANN) model that predicts house prices with Regression and is performed using Tensorflow.
+This is an Artificial Neural Network (ANN) model that predicts house prices with Regression and is performed using Tensorflow.